Facts and Figures

 In 2011 we were the first Jewish day school in Canada to be authorized as an International Baccalaureate (IB) School for the Middle Years Programme (and the only such school in North America at the time!) and our 2016 recertification reflects our high professional standards.

-We have undertaken the rigorous accreditation process as a Canadian Accredited Independent School (CAIS), which denotes our standing among the top independent schools in Canada.
+In December 2017 we officially received accreditation as a Canadian Accredited Independent School (CAIS), which denotes our standing among the top independent schools in Canada.

 Both the IB and CAIS accreditations provide outside confirmation of our cutting-edge pedagogy and academic best practices.